midatlanticrisa/climToolsReference/content/USDA Plant Hardiness Zone Map/_index.md

 **Scope:** National

-**Target Audience:** Gardeners, Growers, Environmental Planner, Natural Resource Professionals, Extension and Outreach Professionals, Public, Community Members, Government officials
+**Target Audience:** Gardeners
+* Growers
+* Environmental Planner
+* Natural Resource Professionals
+* Extension and Outreach Professionals
+* Public
+* Community Members
+* Government officials

+**Strengths:** Regionally specific
-**Strengths:** Regionally specific, Can easily search for location of interest, Option to export maps
+*  Can easily search for location of interest
+*  Option to export maps

-**Limitations:** Does not provide future projections, Data based on historical records, unknown update frequency
+**Limitations:** Does not provide future projections
+* Data based on historical records, unknown update frequency

-**Where this tool be found:** https://planthardiness.ars.usda.gov/PHZMWeb/Default.aspx
+**Where this tool be found:**